Videos

 In 2022, Vanessa was voted a Duke icon by the Duke community and selected by a special committee at The Chronicle, an award which recognizes "kindness, passion, talent or intellect”.

-Hare and Woods live together with their dog Congo in North Carolina.
-Their first book together, The Genius of Dogs was a New York Times Bestseller.
+Woods and Hare live together with their dog in North Carolina.
+Their first book together, The Genius of Dogs was a New York Times Bestseller, and their second book Survival of the Friendliest was an international bestseller and won the ‘Smart Book of the Year 2022’.